perry-mitchell/perrymitchell.net/src/posts/2016-02-11-merging-and-unmerging-with-git/index.md

 layout: post
 title: Merging and unmerging with Git
-excerpt: A colleague of mine found themselves in a bit of a mess recently when they lost themselves in some a...
+excerpt: A colleague of mine found themselves in a bit of a mess recently when they lost themselves in some ambiguous commits and merges.
+When you spend days o...
+slug: merging-and-unmerging-with-git
+permalink: article/merging-and-unmerging-with-git/index.html
 date: 2016-02-11
 updatedDate: 2016-02-11
 tags: